Jamie956/Jamie956.github.io/post/angular.md

-Every Angular component is a custom element and fulflls the four tenets (and more) that we expect to get from a custom element.
+Every Angular component is a custom element and fulfills the four tenets (and more) that we expect to get from a custom element.